About me

 I am a professional Astronomer at the Laboratoire d'Astrophysique de Marseille (LAM) and at Aix-Marseille University (AMU) in France.

-As part of my Astronomer's missions, I also contribute to the development of the HARMONI instrument, the first-light integral field spectrograph for the Extremely Large Telescope (ELT), for which I analyze the performances to expect for its High-Contrast Module.
-I also teach at Aix Marseille University in the Physics Department (BSc Physics) and in the Computer Science Department (MSc Image and Signal Processing).
+As part of my Astronomer's missions, I also contribute to the development of the HARMONI instrument for the Extremely Large Telescope (ELT), for which I analyze the performances to expect for its High-Contrast Module.
+I also teach at Aix Marseille University in the Physics Department (Europhotonics Master) and in the Computer Science Department (Image and Signal Processing Master).
+Supporting my communities is also important to me.
+As such I regularly serve in national and international committees.
+In particular, I am currently co-leading the ASHRA French Science Council on High Angular Resolution Astronomy, with my colleague Frantz Martinache.